A group of girls admiring the water while taking a pause from a hike.

 Launched in 2006, No Child Left Inside® is a promise to introduce children to the wonder of nature – for their own health and well-being, for the future of environmental conservation, and for the preservation of the beauty, character and communities of the great State of Connecticut.

-The No Child Left Inside® Pledge
+Take the No Child Left Inside® Pledge

 I pledge to defend the right of all children and every family to play in a safe outdoor environment.
 I will encourage and support opportunities for them to exercise their right by: